MHCommunity/mousehunt-improved/docs/favorite-setups.md

 When saving a setup, it will default to the name of the current location.
 Clicking the "Randomize" icon when editing a trap will automatically generate a unique name for your setup, otherwise you can name it yourself while editing.

 The "Favorite Setups" button will also show the current setup name if you have it equipped.

+> [!TIP]
+> If you're looking for more features for favorite setups, check out the [Favorite Setups+](https://greasyfork.org/en/scripts/443164-mousehunt-favorite-setups) userscript.